 What is a Non-trust Policy?

+In short, when you have a non-trust policy, the benefits of the policy will form part of your estate.
 This means it will be subjected to any unpaid debt that you may have upon your passing.
 To clarify, the payout from the policy can and should be used to repay any pending debts you may have at the time of your passing.

 Usually, the nominee of this non-trust policy will not be immediate family members like your parents, children or spouse.
 Instead, it can be a friend, sibling, distant relative, or even an employee.